WGR-SA/nuxt-form/docs/guide/inputs.md

 />
 ```

-## Mask
+## Masks

 Nuxt-form uses [Maska](https://beholdr.github.io/maska) or masking input values.
 To use it, add a Maska pattern in the `FormInput` mask prop. mask prop.
-See all mask options in[Maska documentation](https://beholdr.github.io/maska/#/?id=usage)
+See all mask options in [Maska documentation](https://beholdr.github.io/maska/#/?id=usage)

 ### Example